travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ### Console access in TCIE 3.x

 For TCIE 3.x, you gain access to individual pods through the `kubectl` command (The equivalent to `travis bash` in Enterprise 2.x versions)
-In order to run console commands, run console in `travis-api-pod`:
+In order to run console commands, run the console in `travis-api-pod`:

 `kubectl exec -it [travis-api-pod] /app/script/console`

 ## Cancel or Reset Stuck Jobs